Ardingly Riding Club Constitution

 - a.
 To encourage riding as a sport and recreation, to promote good fellowship amongst riders and to maintain and improve the standard of riding and horsemanship.

 - b.
-To organise instructional meetings, lectures and competitive events and other activities to further these objects.
+To organise instructional meetings, lectures and competitive events and other activities to further these objectives.

 - c.
 To be affiliated to British Riding Clubs (British Horse Society) and to support and co-operate with recognised organisations interested in the breeding and use of all breeds and types of horses and ponies.